A Level Physics

 Science stretches the limits of my imagination and creative thought, allowing me to appreciate the world around me, from the seemingly mundane to the astonishingly grand.

 Physics is the study of how our universe works, its rules and mechanics, and the scientific techniques which lie behind great discoveries.

 Studying physics develops your understanding of core physics and gives you a range of subject-specific skills in areas such as astronomy, computational and experimental physics, materials, dynamics, electromagnetism and quantum mechanics.

 This specification has been developed for students who wish to continue with a study of Physics after GCSE.
 The course will prepare students to progress into higher education, to follow courses in physics, engineering, one of the other sciences or related subjects, or to enter employment where a knowledge of physics would be useful.

 While the teaching of practical skills may be integrated with the theoretical topics, they are assessed separately.

-Entry Requirements: Eight or more GCSEs at grades 9-4 including a minimum grade 6 at GCSE for the subject you wish to study at A Level or 6/6 in GCSE Combined Science, grade 7 in GCSE Mathematics, and grade 6 in GCSE English.
+Entry Requirements: Eight or more GCSEs at grades 9-4 including a minimum grade 7 at GCSE Physics or 6/6 in GCSE Combined Science, grade 7 in GCSE Mathematics, and grade 6 in GCSE English.